Collection Development Policy

 - Collection size and building space

 In selection, consideration is given to the work as a whole.
-Materials do not need to meet all of the above criteria and are not to be excluded solely on any one of the following:
+Items do not need to meet all of the above criteria and are not to be excluded solely on any one of the following:

 - Race, religion, nationality, sex, sexual preference or political views of the author

 - Controversial nature of an item including cover art

 - Endorsement or disapproval of an item by an individual or organization

 - The possibility that materials may inadvertently come into the possession of children

 All items selected under this policy will fall, when considered as a whole, within the broadest boundaries of appropriateness for an institution promoting personal exploration, enjoyment of ideas, access to information, and free inquiry among a diverse